Stephen Christy: Boom! Studios and film/TV producing

 Christy executive produced Just Beyond, a horror-comedy anthology series that aired on Disney+ in 2021.
 It was created by Seth Grahame-Smith, and based on the Boom!
 Studios graphic novel by R. L. Stine.
 Christy is executive producing HexVet, an upcoming animated series for Nickelodeon, and Butterfly, an upcoming spy thriller series for Amazon Studios with Daniel Dae Kim starring and executive producing.
 In 2021, Boom!
 Studios launched the comic BRZRKR, created and co-written by Keanu Reeves.
 Two weeks after the launch, Netflix purchased the film rights, and also commissioned a two-season anime series.
 Christy will produce the adaptations, with Reeves starring in both.

 Christy has sold over 40 film and television projects as a producer, including The Unsound to Netflix with David F. Sandberg producing, Irredeemable to Netflix with Jay-Z producing, Jeymes Samuel directing, and Kemp Powers adapting, Goldie Vance to 20th Century Studios with Rashida Jones writing and directing and Kerry Washington producing, Misfit City to HBO Max, with Hannah Hafey and Kaitlin Smith creating and executive producing, and Something Is Killing the Children to Netflix, created by Baran bo Odar and Jantje Friese.
 In April 2020, it was reported that Boom!
 Studios signed a first-look deal with Netflix for live-action and animated series.
 Christy will executive produce all shows developed through the agreement.

+In 2012, during his tenure as editor-in-chief of Archaia, Christy was pitched the original idea for a comic book called Butterfly by screenwriter Arash Amel.
+Christy greenlit the comic, and the first issue of Butterfly was published by Boom!
+Studios in September 2014.
+Christy worked with Amel to adapt the comic book into a television series, selling and developing two different versions with a French TV studio and then with a UK broadcaster between 2014 and 2018.
+In 2019, Christy pitched the comic book to Daniel Dae Kim, who was looking for material to star in and produce under a deal he had with Amazon Studios.
+Amazon gave a series order to Butterfly in 2023, with Christy as executive producer.
+The six-episode first season was released on Prime Video on August 13, 2025.
+The series hit #1 on Amazon's top 10 charts in the US and #2 on Amazon's global top 10, and was ranked at #6 in the US on the Nielsen TV charts the week of its debut.